🦉

 Regulatory Risk

-Changes in laws or enforcement actions may restrict token issuance, redemption, transferability, or end-user access
+Changes in laws, regulations, or enforcement actions may restrict token issuance, redemption, transferability, or user access, materially affecting protocol operations

 Any risk mentioned above as well as other unforeseen risks could potentially lead to loss of funds.
 Consequently, users should conduct their own due diligence, fully understand these risks, and seek official advice from licensed professionals before interacting with DeFi protocols and digital assets, including stablecoins and yieldcoins.